 Like hibiscus, okra has wide leaves and grows to the size of a medium shrub.
 Plant heights vary by cultivar and pruning practices.
 Most fall within the 3-6 foot range but check your seed source for more information.
 When the crop gets too tall to pick, you can clear the rows and plant again.

-Locally available varieties of okra include ‘Annie Oakley II’, ‘Cajun Delight’, ‘Emerald’, ‘Clemson Spineless’, and ‘North and South’.
-Okra has become increasingly valued as an edible ornamental.
-In addition to lovely flowers, varieties like ‘Alabama Red’ and ‘Burgundy’ also offer bold, red foliage.
+Okra varieties come in a kaleidoscope of colors.
+For Florida, look for 'Annie Oakley II', 'Cajun Delight', 'Emerald', 'Clemson Spineless', and 'North and South'.
+'Cow's Horn' and 'Blondy' are also popular.
+Okra is increasingly valued as an ornamental, too.
+Varieties like 'Alabama Red' and 'Burgundy' offer bold, red foliage and striking flowers.

 Also on Gardening Solutions

 - Add Some Cajun to Your Garden with 'Jambalya' Okra--Gardening in the Panhandle

 - Florida Vegetable Gardening Guide

 - Oh to Okra, A Summer Time Vegetable!
 UF/IFAS Extension Manatee County

 - Okra Production in Miami-Dade County, Florida

 - Vegetable Production Handbook: Chapter 10.
 Minor Vegetable Crop Production